 This is where a leave of absence may come in handy.
-But what is a leave of absence?
+But what is a personal leave of absence, and how long can you take a leave of absence from work?

 In short, a leave of absence is a period of time an employee takes away from his or her job while still holding the title of employee from the period the leave starts to when the employee returns.
 It’s different from other forms of absences like vacations, holidays, sabbaticals and hiatuses.
 That’s because these other forms of “leave” are considered to be benefits or privileges of the employee, like working from home, instead of being extenuating circumstances.